Erudika/scoold/README.md

 On sign in, Scoold will read all your channels and create spaces from them.
 The workspace space is always created if `para.slack.map_workspaces_to_spaces = true`, which is the default setting.

-When creating quesitons from Slack they are posted to the channel workspace by default, if `para.slack.map_channels_to_spaces` is enabled.
+When creating questions from Slack they are posted to the channel workspace by default, if `para.slack.map_channels_to_spaces` is enabled.
 For example, in this case, for a team "My Team" and channel "chan", your space will become "My Team #chan".
 This is controlled by `para.slack.post_to_space` which is blank by default.
 If you set it to `workspace`, then questions will be posted to the "My Team" space.
 Or you could set a specific Scoold